 When it comes to choosing the ideal credit card, it makes sense to have your own wishlist against which any card’s features can be checked.
 So if yours reads something like this – Rewards Points, Bonus Points, Complimentary Benefits, Security – you need to seriously consider the Westpac Altitude Platinum Credit Card (Altitude).
-There’s even a zero-interest balance transfer if you can make use of it.

 Prepare to be surprised at how much you get for a fee that’s probably lower than you expect, and even lower in the first year.